The Cooperative Difference

 What’s the difference between allocated and retired capital credits?

-Allocated capital credits appear as an entry on the permanent financial records of the Cooperative and reflect your ownership in SVE.
+Allocated capital credits appear as an entry on the permanent financial records of the Cooperative and reflect your investment in SVE.
 When capital credits are retired, a check or bill credit is issued to you, and your ownership in the Cooperative is reduced.
 After reviewing the Cooperative’s finances, the Board of Directors determines the method, basis, priority, and timing of all capital credits retirements.

 Can I receive my cumulative capital credits allocation now?